prpent/Credit-Card-Default/README.md

 # Dataset
 I used the [Credit Card Default payment in Taiwan] (https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) to predict whether the credit card holders are defaulters or Non-defaulters.
 The Dataset and its attributes are described below

-Dataset
-I used the [Credit Card Default payment in Taiwan] (https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) to predict whether the credit card holders are defaulters or Non-defaulters.
-The Dataset and its attributes are described below

 ID: ID of each client
 LIMIT_BAL: Amount of given credit in NT dollars (includes individual and family/supplementary credit
 SEX: Gender (1=male, 2=female)